astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 ## 5. Privacy & Security Design

-Geneknow's HIPAA-friendly architecture processes all data locally, eliminating transmission risks.
+Geneknow's HIPAA-friendly architecture processes all data locally, eliminating transmission risks and ensuring zero PHI storage.
 Features include encrypted temporary storage and automatic data cleanup post-analysis.
 While not formally HIPAA-certified, the design aligns with HIPAA technical safeguards including access controls and audit logs [11].
 The application bundles a complete Python runtime and dependencies to ensure no external dependencies are required during analysis.
+As a completely free and open-source solution, Geneknow removes cost barriers to genomic analysis while maintaining the highest privacy standards.

 ## 6. User Interface and Experience